Disentangled Sequence to Sequence Learning for Compositional Generalization: Related Work

-Several types of variational autoencoders \cite{Kingma2014AutoEncodingVB} have been proposed for the unsupervised learning of disentangled representations in images \cite{Higgins2017betaVAELB,pmlr-v80-kim18b,NEURIPS2018_1ee3dfcd}, however some of their underlying assumptions have come under scrutiny recently \cite{pmlr-v97-locatello19a}.
 Disentanglement for linguistic representations remains under-explored, and has mostly focused on separating the style of text from its content \cite{john-etal-2019-disentangled, cheng-etal-2020-improving}.
-We focus on learning disentangled representations for sentence-level semantics.
+In the context of sentence-level semantics, disentangled representations should be able to discriminate among lexical meanings and semantic relations between words.
 We highlight the entanglement problem in neural sequence models when trained with explicit factor supervision which, however, does not cover the entire exponential space of compositions for different factors.
-We further propose a modification to sequence-to-sequence models which allows us to learn disentangled representations by re-encoding the source based on newly decoded target context.
-Our experiments focus on semantic parsing and machine translation but our proposal is general and applicable to any seq2seq task.
+Instead of encouraging disentanglement with some regularization \cite{Higgins2017betaVAELB,pmlr-v80-kim18b}, we propose a modification to sequence-to-sequence models which achieves this by re-encoding the source based on newly decoded target context.
+It may be counter-intuitive that we are disentangling by conditioning on more information, but it is feasible thanks to the inherent simplicity bias in neural models.